-If you plan an event and would like to reach segments of the GSM community (internal or external) with media-rich evites using our branded templates, please contact and consult with Executive Director of Marketing and Communications Tim Akin, or Director of Web Marketing Lisa Nguyen.
-They will consult internally on the event topic, the cadence/schedule of emails already in our queue and the best channels to reach audiences.
+If you plan an event and would like to reach segments of the GSM community (internal or external) with media-rich evites using our branded templates, please contact and consult with Executive Director of Marketing and Communications Tim Akin.
+He will consult internally on the event topic, the cadence/schedule of emails already in our queue and the best channels to reach audiences.